Academic year 2022/23

 In 2023, Chinese pupils were the highest achieving group in all three subjects (78% met the expected standards in reading, 73% in writing and 89% in maths), followed by Mixed White and Asian pupils in reading (76%) and Indian pupils in writing and maths (69% in writing and 78% in maths).
 Gypsy/Roma pupils were the lowest performing group for reading and maths (23% met the expected standard in reading and 30% in maths), and Traveller of Irish heritage pupils were the lowest performing group for writing (19% met the expected standard).

-Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups.
+Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups (opens in a new tab).
 We have therefore included Chinese pupils in the Asian ethnic group in this publication since 2022.
 This was a change from previous years when Chinese pupils were reported separately.
 This change has been backdated to 2016 to allow comparisons over time.
 Figures for Chinese pupils only are still available via the table tool (within subject 'Key stage 1 attainment by pupil characteristics') and the data file ‘ks1_national_pupil_characteristics_2016_to_2023_provisional.csv’

 Attainment by month of birth